 Landscaping and outdoor lighting on campus are designed for security, with the attempt to provide pedestrians peace of mind.

 Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
-Grounds keeping personnel trim shrubs from sidewalks, walkways and building entrances to provide a well-lighted route to buildings.
-All campus walkways are inspected at least twice a year to ensure adequate lighting.
-Inoperative lights are promptly repaired.
+Grounds keeping personnel trim shrubs from sidewalks, walkways, and building entrances to provide a well-lighted route to buildings.
+All campus walkways are inspected at least twice per year to ensure adequate lighting.
+Burned-out lights are replaced promptly.